pedroeverett/hw6weekend_music_shop/music_shop_homework.md

 2. Create and use an enum for instrument types e.g. keyboard, wind, brass etc
 3. Any other extensions you may wish to add.

+#4. created profit method on sellable items and create method for sum the total of the profit

+#5. create a method to calculate profit buy units in stock for each item.
+Also the stock for each item.

+#6. create a delete by name method. (if in a for??)

 ## Remember
 Use TDD, with separate test files for each class.